 The Nominating & Governance Committee does not have a formal policy on the consideration of director candidates recommended by stockholders.
 The Board believes that it is more appropriate to give the Nominating & Governance Committee flexibility in evaluating stockholder recommendations.
 In the event that a director nominee is recommended by a stockholder, the Nominating & Governance Committee will give due consideration to the director nominee and will use the same criteria used for evaluating Board director nominees, in addition to considering the information relating to the director nominee provided by the stockholder.
-To date, the Nominating & Governance Committee has not received any recommendations from stockholders requesting that the Nominating & Governance Committee consider a candidate for inclusion among the Nominating & Governance Committee's slate of nominees in the Company's proxy statement

-To date, the Company has not engaged third parties to identify or evaluate or assist in identifying potential director nominees, although the Company reserves the right in the future to retain a third-party search firm, if necessary.
+To date, the Company has not engaged third parties to identify or evaluate or assist in identifying potential director nominees, although the Company reserves the right in the future to retain a third-party search firm, if appropriate.

-The Nominating & Governance Committee held five meetings in fiscal year 2004.
+The Nominating & Governance Committee held three meetings in fiscal year 2005.